YizYah/neo-forte/README.md

 ## Relevant Package and Contributing

-This package actually uses [neo-forgery](https://www.npmjs.com/package/neo-forgery), and the two complement each other well.
+This package actually uses [neo-forgery](https://www.npmjs.com/package/neo-forgery).
+The two complement each other well.
 The goal of `neo-forgery` is to allow you to run unit tests by mocking the `neo4j-driver` easily.

 Both are part of the same mission.
 Programming with neo4j<a href="#note1" id="note1ref"><sup>2</sup></a> in node or js should be extremely simple.

 If you share that vision :thumbsup:, please reach out with issues, or feel free to jump in and contribute!

 ---